Mercerai/PAEv3d/README.md

 Fig  1.
 The overview of PAEv3D.
 </p>

-The learning-based optical flow estimation method has been released, and the optimization-based method is coming soon.
+The learning-based optical flow estimation method has been released, which we found is super faster than the optimization-based method to obtain the optical flow in a real-time manner without the need of precomputing.

 # Dataset